surya1527/Create-aws-access-key-id-and-secret-access-key/README.md

 ![WhatsApp Image 2022-01-13 at 17 44 13](https://user-images.githubusercontent.com/58841159/149331241-1252ea1e-494a-4044-8809-b71e8193fb25.jpeg)

-Then in the third and fourth step if you want to add any keywords then add or else cntinue to the last step.
+Then in the third and fourth step if you want to add any keywords then add or else cntinue to the last step.</br>(

 In the fifth step (Final Step) you can  can see your access key id and secret key id.
 (Do not share you access key id  and secret key id to anyone and for a user it is his responsibility to remember his secret key id.)